Learn about capacitor impedance.

 The anatomy of a capacitor.

-Impedance in an Electrical Circuit
+Understanding Impedance in an AC Circuit

 Impedance is the active resistance of an electrical circuit or component to AC current, evolving from the combined effects of reactance and ohmic resistance.
 In other words, impedance is merely the extension of the principles of resistance in AC circuits.
 We also define it as any obstruction or the measure of the opposition of an electric current to the energy flow when applying voltage.